The Best Furnaces

 ENERGY STAR® is a government-backed organization that works with the EPA to help consumers identify energy-efficient appliances for their homes.
 We only considered brands offering models that meet ENERGY STAR®’s strict guidelines: baseline efficiency, minimal air leakage, and an electronically controlled motor.
 These furnaces minimize your home’s fuel bills and its impact on the environment.
 No company has the ENERGY STAR® label on all of its furnaces, but we wanted to recommend brands that at least offered that option.

 Repairing your furnace is right at the top of the list of Least Fun Things to Spend Your Money On.
 We didn’t want to recommend brands that would require frequent repairs, so we turned to Consumer Reports’ research on breakdown rates among major furnace manufacturers.
-To determine which brands are the most reliable, Consumer Reports had its 21,618 subscribers report on how often their furnaces “break down or stop functioning well enough to sufficiently heat a home” in the first three years of ownership.
-York was the only company we eliminated due to its breakdown rate.
-At 19%, it was a full 4% less reliable than any other brand, and we couldn’t feel confident recommending it.
+To determine which brands are the most reliable, Consumer Reports had its 21,770 subscribers report on how often their furnaces “break down or stop functioning well enough to sufficiently heat a home” in the first three years of ownership.
+York was the only company we eliminated due to its high breakdown rate.

 A lengthy warranty is a good sign that a company believes in the quality of its product and is willing to put some money behind that belief.
 We only considered manufacturers that had at least a 10-year warranty for parts.
 All three of our picks top this with a 20-year warranty on the heat exchanger, the most essential (and expensive) part of a furnace — and select models from Ruud and Goodman even stretch this into a lifetime warranty.